specialized806/microsoft-365-docs/microsoft-365/frontline/flw-setup-microsoft-365.md

 Use [Viva Connections](/viva/connections/viva-connections-overview) to create a dashboard that helps engage and inform your frontline workers.
 Viva Connections is a customizable app in Microsoft Teams that gives everyone a personalized destination to discover relevant news, conversations, and the tools they need to succeed.

-Follow the [Build your employee experience setup guide](https://aka.ms/EmployeeExperienceDashboard) to set it up.
+Follow the [Deploy employee experience with Microsoft Viva guide](https://aka.ms/EmployeeExperienceDashboard) in the Microsoft 365 admin center to set it up.
 Learn more about [setting up Viva Connections](/viva/connections/guide-to-setting-up-viva-connections).

+#### Set up your organization's social network with Viva Engage

+[Viva Engage](/viva/engage/overview) helps connect your workforce across your company.
+Learn how to [Set up Viva Engage](/viva/engage/setup).

 #### Set up Viva Learning

 [Viva Learning](/viva/learning/) is an app in Microsoft Teams that empowers employees to make learning a natural part of the day by bringing learning into the flow of work within the tools and platforms they already use.
 See [Set up Microsoft Viva Learning in the Teams admin center](/viva/learning/set-up-viva-learning) to learn how to set up Viva Learning.

-#### Set up your organization's social network with Viva Engage

-[Viva Engage](/viva/engage/overview) helps connect your workforce across your company.
-Learn how to [Set up Viva Engage](/viva/engage/setup) to set it up.

 ### Set up Power Apps, Power Automate, and Power BI